 Patients who have larger breasts or have extra skin are better candidates for SWIM reconstruction than small breasted patients.
-Any patient that wants to avoid implants and free flaps may have a more pleasing aesthetic result from a SWIM flap than from a traditional mastectomy.
-Any patient who has been told they are not a good candidate for breast reconstruction because of health issues, weight, or radiation injury may also be great candidates for a SWIM flap, since it does not involve the risks of traditional reconstruction and has a similar risk level to a simple mastectomy.
+Any patient that wants to avoid implant reconstruction or flap reconstruction, such as DIEP flap or TRAM flap, may have a more pleasing aesthetic result from a SWIM flap than from a traditional mastectomy.
+Any patient who has been told they are not a good candidate for breast reconstruction because of health issues, weight, or radiation injury may also be great candidates for a SWIM flap, since it does not involve the risks of traditional reconstruction options and has a similar risk level to a simple mastectomy.
 2

 Dr. Cassileth is an amazing surgeon.
 She is incredibly talented and a lovely human being.
 She really cares for her patients and it shows.
 Did I say she is also very, very talented?
 I came to her for a revision of breast reconstruction after having had a not-sogood job with my breast reconstruction surgery following a double mastectomy.
 She did magic.
 My results now look outstanding!
 I look incredibly natural!
 Going through a mastectomy-breast reconstruction is an incredibly hard experience as it is, and I believe we women deserve a plastic surgeon who can understand us and make us feel beautiful.
 Dr. Cassileth did just that!
 Also, her office is beautiful and all the staff was pleasant, professional and caring.
 All and all, 5 stars!
 I would give it 6 stars if I could.